dtinth/redux-waitfor/README.md

 into the database.
 However, before I save it to the database, I want to be able to edit it before I save.

-There are two choices in architecturing this:
+I came up with two choices to architect this:

 1. Put `transcript`, `interpretation`, and `stagedDatabaseEntry` into the store.
    This is the first idea that comes into my mind.